shmemma93/curse-of-strahd/source/content/Curse of Strahd/NPCs/Archfey, Kithilan of the Crooked-Teeth.md

- * often took teeth as offerings.
+* Often took teeth as offerings.